wadduwagelab/All-Optical-QPM/README.md

-# Differentiable Microscopy Designs an All Optical Quantitative Phase Microscope
+# Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope

 We introduce Differentiable Microscopy ($\partial \mu$), a deep learning-based design paradigm, to design new interpretable microscope architectures.
 Our focus is on building an all-optical quantitative phase microscope (QPM) design that requires no computational post-reconstruction.
 Our designs include <b>(A)</b> Learnable Fourier filter (LFF) based design and <b>(B)</b> Diffractive deep neural network based design (PhaseD2NN).
 We outperform the existing benchmark for all-optical phase-to-intensity conversion on multiple datasets.
 This repository contains the official PyTorch implementation of our designs.